Taiko2k/Tauon/docs/guide.md

 Warning: Although there are some checks in place it may still be possible to cause bad things to happen.
 Best not to use this function around files or folders you cannot afford to lose.

+### Modifying Album Art

+ - To quickly add album art to a folder, images from a web browser can be dragged onto the side panel canvas (http only) (not tested on Windows)
+ - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart

 ### Quirks

- - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart
- - Quirk: Playlists and settings are only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close) Play times are periodically saved however.
+ - Program data is only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close).
+Play times are periodically saved however.

 ### Extra Shortcuts